foruok/XAdmin/README.md

 And there are other dependencies:

-- AngularJS
+- AngularJS(1.4.3)
-- UI Bootstrap
+- UI Bootstrap(0.13.3)
+- ngDialog(0.4.0)
-- ngDialog
+- Bootstrap CSS(3.1.1)

 I'd add them to project manually.
+They reside in these directories:

+- public/javascripts
+- public/stylesheets

 ## create